DimitarNestorov/RepoOnVercel/README.md

 Visit the [Add Your Repo](https://repo.community/add) page, fill out the form at the bottom of the page, and click Submit.

-## Repositories using Repo on Vercel
+## Repositories using this template